 The treatment depends on the underlying cause of the condition.
 The following methods are used for treatment:

-1. The toddler is given vitamins in the form of dietary vitamin and supplements to cure anemia.
+- The toddler is given vitamins in the form of dietary vitamins and supplements to cure anemia.
+Vitamin C is particularly necessary for iron absorption in the body.

 Treatment of anemia is vital for the prevention of several long-term effects of the condition.